trycmateusz/Xploric/README.md

 - looking through other people's playlists
 - getting served a random person's playlist

-Additionally, I plan on to cooperate with a backend developer to properly retrieve access tokens from Spotify.
+Additionally, I plan on cooperating with a backend developer to properly retrieve access tokens from Spotify.

 Live: not out yet